bluewallumich/Math_to_Python/README.md

 # Data Science & Machine Learning Algorithms

 This repository provides implementations of fundamental data science statistical methods and machine learning algorithms.
 I am more or less using this to facilitate my own learning.
+In creating this, I will assume that their is a slight knowledge of python and pandas.
+Brief tutorials will be given.

+This will be created mostly in Pyton and Jupyter Notebook.

 ## Table of Contents